librato/librato-logreporter/README.md

     require 'librato-reporter'

 If you don't have a [Librato Metrics](https://metrics.librato.com/) account already, [sign up](https://metrics.librato.com/).
-In order to send measurements to Librato you need to provide your account credentials to `librato-reporter`.
+In order to send measurements to Librato you will need to provide your account credentials to the processor for output from `librato-reporter`.

-##### Use environment variables
+##### Environment variables

-By default you can use `LIBRATO_USER` and `LIBRATO_TOKEN` to pass your account data to the middleware.
-While these are the only required variables, there are a few more optional environment variables you may find useful.
+There are a few optional environment variables you may find useful:

 * `LIBRATO_SOURCE` - the default source to use for submitted metrics.
 If not set your metrics will be submitted without a source.
 * `LIBRATO_PREFIX` - a prefix which will be appended to all metric names

 ##### Running on Heroku

-If you are using the [Librato Metrics Heroku addon](https://addons.heroku.com/librato), your `LIBRATO_USER` and `LIBRATO_TOKEN` environment variables will already be set in your Heroku environment.
-You can confirm this with:

-    heroku config

-If you are running without the addon you will need to provide them yourself.

-You should also specify a custom source for your app to track properly.
+You should specify a custom source for your app to track properly.
 You can set the source in your environment:

     heroku config:add LIBRATO_SOURCE=myappname

 NOTE: if Heroku idles your process no measurements will be sent until it receives a request and is restarted.
 If you see intermittent gaps in your measurements during periods of low traffic this is the most likely cause.

+##### Harvesting your metrics from your logs

+There are few options for this which we will document further going forward.
+For the moment, [come ask us about it](http://chat.librato.com/).

 ## Custom Measurements